Actions & Inputs

 Start enhancer

-The Select supports start enhancer property that allows for a component to be added to the start or end of the input container, for example, an icon.
+The select supports start enhancer property that allows for a component to be added to the start of the input container (e.g. an icon).

 End enhancer